The Causes of Heel Pain

 The heel is the largest of the 26 bones that make up the human foot, which in turn has 33 joints.
-The foot is a sophisticated and delicate limb with more than 100 muscles, tendons, and ligaments; it’s only normal that its health and integrity is occasionally compromised.
+The foot is a sophisticated and delicate limb with more than 100 muscles, tendons, and ligaments; it’s only normal that its health is occasionally compromised.

 When pain appears, it is usually felt either to the front or just behind the heel.
 If that pain is severe enough, it can even affect you as you walk.

 Spurs tend to flare up after excessive strain of the muscles and tendons in the foot, stretching the band of tissue that connects the heel and forefoot and tearing the membrane that covers the heel and bone.

 2. Plantar Fasciitis

 This is caused when the fibrous connective tissue (the fascia) becomes inflamed.
 Inflammation can be caused by strain, walking too much, running, or wearing uncomfortable shoes for extended periods of time.

 Plantar fasciitis occurs when the soft fibrous tissue of the sole of the foot is overstretched or even torn.
 Keep in mind, though, that spurs are often linked to this condition.

 As far as home remedies go, don’t forget that ice relieves pain and massaging with rosemary oil helps reduce inflammation.
-Taping also offers good results, as well as rolling the foot over a frozen water bottle.
+Wrapping it also offers good results, as well as rolling the foot over a frozen water bottle.

 When walking, the heel hits the ground first and weight is moved across the exterior of the foot to the big toe.
-When we roll the foot, that is to say stretch the arch, too much, it creates an abnormal amount of strain on the tendons and ligaments connected to the bottom of the heel.
+When we roll the foot or stretch the arch too much, it creates an abnormal amount of strain on the tendons and ligaments connected to the bottom of the heel.

 4. Other causes of heel pain

-- Inflammation of the Achilles’ tendon: if you live an active life or play sports, you’ve certainly heard of this type of injury.
+- Inflammation of the Achilles’ tendon: If you live an active life or play sports, you’ve certainly heard of this type of injury.
 The inflammation is called tendinitis and is caused when this part of the foot is repeatedly strained.